LudvigOlsen/delfi_scripts/README.md

 to stay as true to the original approach as possible, the following changes have been made:

+> NOTE: We gave up on this after a while as we kept getting chance-level results with the models.
+There is likely a bug somewhere, since the features conceptually should work.
+Let us know, if you get this running!

 1)  We have made it runnable with the HG38 assembly.

 2)  We have removed the summary statistics, as we only want the feature